specs-cli/specs-cli/DSPI_WORKFLOW_MINI.md

     └── STORY.md                            # Manual feature description
 ```

-## Phase 4: Implement (I) Feature
+## Phase 4: Implementation (I)

 **Run command**: `/implement_feature_plan with [feature-name]-plan.md` (use @ or # to reference the file)

-This will generate the feature implementation code.
+This will generate the feature implementation (code).
 Review, adapt and test it carefully!

-**After each feature**: Consider extracting or updating global specifications like described in [Document Existing Codebase](#document-existing-codebase)